-Refers to providing online access to data in a standards-compliant manner.
+Refers to providing online access to data in a standards-compliant manner, so that people can make use of the information.

 Open Government

 Set of principles to increase government transparency, accountability, and improve citizen participation.
 This concept is related to e-Government and Open Data.
 Calgary and Edmonton have Open Data policies.